50+ [REAL-TIME] CSS3 Interview Questions and Answers

 Ans:

-CSS flex containers are elements that create flex containers using the display: flex or display: inline-flex property.
+CSS flex containers are elements that create flex containers using the `display: flex` or `display: inline-flex` property.
 Flex items are the children of flex containers, and they are laid out along the main axis of the flex container according to the flex layout algorithm.
+The flex layout provides flexible and responsive arrangements of items, allowing for dynamic resizing and alignment.
+By using flex containers, developers can create complex layouts with ease and adapt to various screen sizes and content requirements.

 99. Explain the concept of CSS pseudo-classes and provide examples of commonly used pseudo-classes.